Belgrade Pride: Serbia's LGBTQ+ fight on after no progress – DW – 09/06/2024

 But Pride Week aside, the reality for Serbia's LGBTQ+ community remains harsh.
 The NGO Da se zna, which means "Let it be known" in English and advocates for LGBTQ+ rights, reported 85 cases of violence and discrimination against members of the community last year, including 19 physical attacks.

 "The most severe case last year involved two gay men who a group of skinheads in central Belgrade brutally assaulted.
 One suffered a stab wound in the area of his spinal cord.
 Doctors fought for his life for days.
-The other one was hit on the head with a glass bottle," Bojan Tomic of Da se zna, an LGBTQ+ association in Serbia, told DW.
+The other one was hit on the head with a glass bottle," Bojan Tomic of LGBTQ+ association Da se zna told DW.

 The NGO's analysis has shown that two-thirds of these cases remain legally unresolved.
 "Maybe one case a year goes to court, while two-thirds of all cases remain unaddressed by the institutions.
-Criminal charges are often filed but then left unattended by the police or prosecutor's office," he explained.
+Criminal charges are often filed but then left unattended by the police or prosecutor's office," said Tomic.

 According to Vulovic, perpetrators are rarely prosecuted for hate crimes.
 "Prosecutors often do not treat hate crime as an aggravating factor, despite its recognition in the Criminal Code.
 This reflects a deeper political issue within our institutions."